RACQ Smart Shuttle

 The RACQ Smart Shuttle is a driverless bus that will be deployed in a series of trials to explore the potential for autonomous vehicles.
 The trials will help us understand how autonomous vehicles work, their suitability to Queensland driving conditions and how they interact with other road users.
 Phase one was located on Karragarra Island and was Queensland’s first full on-road trial.
 This trial is stage two.
 These trials are a joint initiative between RACQ and Redland City Council.

-Phase one of the trial program, Redlands Coast Smart Mobility Trial, is a joint initiative between the RACQ and Redlands City Council, and is Queensland’s first full on-road trial of an autonomous vehicle.
-Stage 1 saw the vehicle successfully deployed on Karragarra Island in Queensland’s Moreton Bay from November 2019-April 2020 and Stage 2 will be launched in Raby Bay, Cleveland in late November 2020 until 30 June 2021.
+Phase one and two of the trial program, Redlands Coast Smart Mobility Trials, was a joint initiative between the RACQ and Redland City Council, and Queensland’s first full on-road trial of an autonomous vehicle.
+Stage 1 saw the vehicle successfully deployed on Karragarra Island in Queensland’s Moreton Bay from November 2019-April 2020 and Stage 2 the vehicle was deployed in Raby Bay, Cleveland from late November 2020 until 30 June 2021.